IRS Audits: Your Odds and Best Strategies

 There are two kinds of audits:

-Correspondence audit Far and away the most common — 76 percent of IRS audits last year, according to the Transactional Records Access Clearinghouse — this type is handled by mail.
+Correspondence audit Far and away the most common — 76 percent of IRS audits in 2012, according to the Transactional Records Access Clearinghouse — this type is handled by mail.

 Sometimes, these computer-processed letters have detected that you made a math error or your return didn’t match up with 1099 statements the IRS received from your broker, bank or mutual fund.
 “If you made a mistake and the IRS is right, just send in the money you owe and that’s the end of it,” Weltman says.